RonenNess/MonoGame-SceneGraph/README.md

 MonoGameSceneGraph.CullingNode.CameraFrustum = cameraFrustum;
 ```

-Note that you can mix CullingNodes with regular Nodes without any problems.
-If you have internal parts that you don't want to check culling for, just make them plain Nodes.
-However, if you put them under a CullingNode and its culled out, they won't be rendered.
+Note that you can mix CullingNodes with regular Nodes, but make sure the plain nodes are only in edges and not between CullingNodes.

 #### Using CullingNodes Properly
 As mentioned above, a CullingNode bounding box is the combination of its own bounding box + all its children nodes and entities.